sorokod/Iban.jl/docs/src/index.md

 The overall IBAN structure is then `<country code><check digits><BBAN>`.
 The country-by-country attribute format of the `BBAN`s is captured in the IBAN registry document.
 All countries define a `BankCode` and `AccountNumber` structures, but some have additional attributes such as `BranchCode`, `NationalCheckDigit`, `AccountType` and `IdentificationNumber`.

-**Iban.jl** is aware of these definitions and takes them into account when parsing and validating the input.
+**IbanGen** is aware of these definitions and takes them into account when parsing and validating the input.
 The IBAN generating functions ( [`iban`](@ref) and [`iban_random`](@ref) ) return a dictionary with keys that are the BBAN attribute names along with: `CountryCode`, `CheckDigits`and `value`.
 The last one is the string representation of the IBAN: